uconneeb/evolution/biblio.md

 {% include examfour.html %} **M Baym, TD Lieberman, ED Kelsic, R Chait, R Gross, I Yelin, R Kishony.
 2016.** Spatiotemporal microbial evolution on antibiotic landscapes.
 Science 353:1147-1151.
 [DOI: 10.1126/science.aag0822](https://doi.org/10.1126/science.aag0822) _(Showed the [YouTube video](https://youtu.be/yybsSqcB7mE) during class on April 25 and talked about some of the main conclusions from this experiment.
 You may also want to watch the [segment on 60 minutes](https://www.cbsnews.com/news/could-antibiotic-resistant-superbugs-become-a-bigger-killer-than-cancer-60-minutes-2019-04-21/) about this topic.)_

-**AF Blakeslee.
-1914.** Corn and men: the interacting influence of heredity and environment—movements for betterment of men, or corn, or any other living thing, one-sided unless they take both factors into account.
-Journal of Heredity 5:511-518.
-[DOI: 10.1093/oxfordjournals.jhered.a107785](https://doi.org/10.1093/oxfordjournals.jhered.a107785) _(This is the source of the famous 1914 photo showing a normal distribution of human heights taken at UConn.)_

 **DI Bolnick and P. Nosil.
 2007.** Natural selection in populations subject to a migration load.
 Evolution 2229-2243.
 [DOI: 10.1111/j.1558-5646.2007.00179.x](https://doi.org/10.1111/j.1558-5646.2007.00179.x) _(Discussed in lecture April 23 as an example of both the effects of migration as well as migration-selection balance.)_